‘El Chapo’ aide pleads guilty to drug charges in Chicago

 Sarabia’s sentencing is set for July 7.

-Erskine quoted from recorded phone calls that followed between Sarabia and the Flores twins.
+Erskine quoted from recorded phone calls that followed between Sarabia and Flores and his twin.
 During one of those calls, Erskine said Margarito Flores told Sarabia the heroin from Guzman was better than the heroin from Zambada.

 “Cabrera offered to look into it and send heroin closer in quality to Guzman Loera’s heroin in the future,” Erskine said.